 The survey also provided insight regarding the INFM program’s top strengths and student support services, including:

-- The top strengths of the INFM program are its Flexibility, Diversity of Students and Faculty, and Online Learning Environment.
+- The top strengths of the INFM program are its Online Learning Environment, Cost, Flexibility, Curriculum and Faculty.

-- 100% of the survey respondents used the technology support, career support, and Student Services support provided during their program.
+- 100% of the survey respondents used the Student Services support provided during their program.

 - 100% of the survey respondents who sought help said the course planning support from their Academic Advisor was Very Good and Good.